-The Dwight/Edgewood Project, presented by Yale Rep and Yale School of Drama, is an annual after-school program in which New Haven middle school students spend the month of June learning about theatre and writing original plays under the guidance of graduate student mentors from the School of Drama.
+The Dwight/Edgewood Project, presented by Yale Rep and David Geffen School of Drama at Yale, is an annual after-school program in which New Haven middle school students spend the month of June learning about theatre and writing original plays under the guidance of graduate student mentors from the School of Drama.
 The program, which aims to foster positive self-esteem, self-awareness, and self-respect, includes one-on-one mentoring, theatre games, numerous playwriting exercises, and an overnight retreat to Camp Wightman in Griswold, Connecticut.
-The program concludes with public performances of original one-act plays written by the middle school students, which are designed, directed, and performed by their Yale School of Drama mentors.
+The program concludes with public performances of original one-act plays written by the middle school students, which are designed, directed, and performed by their David Geffen School of Drama mentors.

 WILL POWER! is Yale Repertory Theatre’s annual educational initiative, designed to bring middle and high school students from New Haven and throughout the state of Connecticut to see live theatre.
 Yale Rep subsidizes the cost of admission for school groups and presents special school-time matinee performances.
 The program centers on students’ attendance of a Yale Rep production and includes a variety of components to enhance their theatre-going experience before and after the show, such as study guides and post-performance discussions with members of the company.
 Additionally, WILL POWER! offers free teacher workshops aimed at providing educators with multiple curricular connections to the plays and artists featured in the program.